ibm-cloud-docs/app-configuration/ac-create-appconfig-instance.md

 # Create an {{site.data.keyword.appconfig_notm}} service instance
 {: #ac-create-an-instance}

-{{site.data.keyword.appconfig_notm}} provides capabilities to embark on a truly agile development methodology by separating feature rollouts from regular release cycles.
-Reduce risk by controlling the release of features and rolling back as required.
-Create user segments and target features to selected user segments based on different criteria.
+{{site.data.keyword.appconfig_notm}} provides capabilities to embark on a truly agile development methodology by separating feature rollouts from regular release cycles. {{site.data.keyword.appconfig_short}} is a centralized feature management and configuration service for use with web and mobile applications, microservices, and distributed environments.
+Instrument your applications with {{site.data.keyword.appconfig_short}} SDKs, and use the {{site.data.keyword.appconfig_short}} dashboard or {{site.data.keyword.appconfig_short}} administrator API to define features flags, which are organized into collections and targeted to segments.
+Change feature flag states in the cloud to activate or deactivate features in your application or environment, often without restarting.
 {: shortdesc}

 You need an {{site.data.keyword.cloud}} account to create an instance of the {{site.data.keyword.appconfig_short}} service.